Learning Encodings by Maximizing State Distinguishability: Variational Quantum Error Correction

 While the main focus of our paper is the encoding operation, it is also important to construct fitting recovery operations $U_{\mathrm{rec}}$ for practical error correction.
-Therefore, we adopt a learning-based method inspired by the QVECTOR procedure~\cite{johnson2017qvector} to obtain optimal parameters $\Phi$ for a variational ansatz $U_{\mathrm{rec}}(\Phi)$.
-The details and adaptations we made to the original procedure are deferred to \cref{app:learning_recovery}.
-In the following, we provide just a superficial overview:
+Therefore, we adopt a learning-based method inspired by the QVECTOR procedure~\cite{johnson2017qvector} to obtain optimal parameters $\Phi$ for a variational ansatz $U_{\mathrm{rec}}(\Phi)$:

 For training the recovery operation, one defines the \emph{average-case fidelity loss} between the original state $\rho$ and the recovered state $\hat{\rho}$ as

 where again $\rho$ are Haar-random states.
 Similar to the distinguishability loss, we can also define a worst-case version